PriscillaOng12/GoldRushMaze/DESIGN.md

 ### Pseudo code for logic/algorithmic flow

 #### `grid_t* grid_load(char* filename)`:
-	Allocate memory for a grid_t structure.
-	Allocate memory for grid rows and columns integers.
+	Allocate memory for a new grid structure
-	Initialize variables to count rows, columns, and the maximum number of columns.
+    Allocate and initialize memory for storing the number of rows and columns in the grid Initialize variables for counting rows, columns, and tracking the maximum number of columns Read through the file character by character:
+        If a newline character is encountered:
+            Increment the row count
+            Update the maximum number of columns if the current row's column count is greater Reset the column count for the next row Otherwise, increment the column count for the current row If the file does not end with a newline:
+        Treat the last line as a row, increment the row count, and update the maximum column count if necessary Assign the calculated number of rows and maximum column count to the grid Allocate memory for the grid's cell and nugget arrays:
+        For each row, allocate memory for its cells and initialize them For each row, allocate memory for nugget counts and initialize them to 0 Rewind the file to the beginning
-	Read through the file character by character to determine the number of rows and columns.
+    Read the file again to fill in the grid's cells:
-	Allocate memory for grid cells and nuggets, initializing them accordingly.
-	Rewind the file to the beginning.
-	Populate the grid cells by reading the file again, setting cells based on file content.
-	Initialize additional grid properties like player count, nugget count, etc.
+        For each character in the file that is not a newline, assign it to the appropriate cell Fill in any remaining cells in a row with a default character if the row is shorter than the maximum column count Allocate and initialize additional properties of the grid (player count, nugget count, spectator count, arrays for players and spectators)
-	Return the populated grid structure.
+    Return the initialized grid

 #### `int grid_init_gold(grid_t* grid)`:
-	Define the total amount of gold and the range for the number of gold piles.
+	  Initizlize gold total, min and max number of piles Initialize ndots to 0
+    For each cell in the grid:
+        If cell is empty ('.'):
+            Increment ndots
+    If ndots is less than GoldMinNumPiles:
+        Print error message "Error: too few spots to place gold" Exit the program
+    Calculate numPiles, ensuring it's between GoldMinNumPiles and the lesser of GoldMaxNumPiles or ndots Initialize an array piles[numPiles] to keep track of gold nuggets in each pile Distribute GoldTotal nuggets across the piles randomly For each pile in piles:
+        Repeat until a pile is placed:
+            Randomly select a grid cell (x, y)
+            If the cell is empty and has no nuggets:
-	Randomly determine the number of gold piles to be placed.
+                Assign the number of nuggets in the current pile to this cell Break the loop
-	Place gold piles on random cells within the grid, ensuring each pile has at least one nugget.
-	Increment the grid's nugget count accordingly.
+    Set the total nugget count in the grid to numPiles
-	Return the number of gold piles placed.

 #### `void grid_spawn_player(grid_t* grid, addr_t* connection_info, char* real_name)`: